eyoung/branch-cleaner-gh/README.md

 ## Features

-- Lists local git branches with their GitHub PR status (Open, Merged, No PR)
+- Lists local git branches with their GitHub PR status (Open, Merged, Closed, No PR)
 - Auto-selects merged branches for deletion (safe to delete)
 - Protects important branches (`main`, `master`, `develop`, `development`, and current HEAD)
 - Streaming updates - PR status appears as each branch is checked